Crystal-Modeling/tasklist-theia-glsp/README.md

 yarn build
 ```

-In addition, it is also possible to build each component individually:
+Alternatively, it is possible to build each component individually:

 ```bash
 # Build only the glsp-client